josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 We chose 'Location' == 'Austin, TX', 'bathsMin/Max' == 2, 'bedsMin/Max' == 2, 'status' == 'ForRent', 'home_type' == 'Apartments'.
 For a query conducted around 6:00 pm Fri Oct 6, 2023, this yielded approximately 785 unique listings, conveniently within our query limit of 820 [20 pages of 41 observations each].

-To execute the code, you should run the following codes from terminal:
+To execute the code, you should run the following codes from the terminal in order:

 >> git clone [github SSH]
 >> cd eco395m-project1-midterm